jaydenseric/Purty-Picker/README.md

 # Purty Picker

 A super lightweight visual HSL, RGB and hex color picker with a responsive, touch-friendly and customizable UI.
-Works with [jQuery](https://github.com/jquery/jquery) or [Zepto](https://github.com/madrobby/zepto).
+Compatible with [jQuery](https://github.com/jquery/jquery) or [Zepto](https://github.com/madrobby/zepto).

 ## Screenshots